|PDF Version||Innate Host Defense and Inflammation|

 |Director : Chignard Michel (email@example.com)|

-Our studies deal with innate defense and inflammation in the lung and are performed with different in vitro approaches as well as animal models.
-We investigate in such a pathophysiological context the role of epithelial cells, alveolar macrophages, neutrophils and their receptors (Toll-like receptors, proteinase-activated receptors and CD87).
-Another aspect of our research concerns the effect of surfactant on alveolar macrophages (synthesis of phospholipase A2, IL-10 and TNF-a) as well as the interaction of phospholipase A2 with the surfactant-protein A (see figure).
+Our studies deal with innate defense and inflammation of the lung and are performed with different in vitro approaches as well as with animal models.
+We investigate in such a pathophysiological context the role of epithelial cells, alveolar macrophages, neutrophils and their receptors (Toll-like receptors (TLR), proteinase-activated receptors (PAR) and CD87).
+Another aspect of our research deals with the effect of surfactant on alveolar macrophages (synthesis of phospholipases A2 (PLA2), IL-10 and TNF-a) as well as the interaction of PLA2 with the surfactant-protein A (SP-A) (see figure).

 The lung is the site of various diseases for which the mechanisms of innate defense and lung inflammation play a major role.
 Acute respiratory distress syndrome (ARDS), chronic obstructive pulmonary disease (COPD), cystic fibrosis or invasive pulmonary aspergillosis are typical lung inflammatory diseases.
 The induction of innate defense is a beneficial process but its exacerbation may lead to a pathologic inflammatory status.
 Therefore, the major aim of our research is to contribute to the qualitative and quantitative understanding of the mechanisms involved in these diseases, which would allow to target the events enhancing innate immunity without exacerbating the inflammatory process.

 Macrophages and polymorphonuclear neutrophils participate actively to inflammatory and infectious pulmonary diseases.
 Concerning neutrophils, three secretable serine proteinases particularly account for their effects, namely elastase, cathepsin G and proteinase 3.
-We have focused our research on the analysis of the effects of these proteinases on different membrane receptors involved in the activation or the adhesion of cells of the innate defense and inflammatory process.
-Current studies show an effect of elastase and cathepsin G on neutrophils per se.
-Thus, we observed that these enzymes lower the membrane expression of CD87/uPAR (urokinase-type plasminogen activator receptor), a glycoprotein also expressed by monocytes and epithelial cells, and involved in mechanisms of cell adhesion and tissue repair.
-Ongoing experiments reveal that these proteinases also cleave the "Proteinase-activated receptor-2" (PAR-2), a receptor expressed at the surface of pulmonary epithelial cells.
-Such a receptor, for which the physiological agonist(s) is not characterized, is most likely involved in the mechanisms of innate defense and inflammation.
-Furthermore, we have recently established that elastase and cathepsin G prevent monocyte activation induced by lipopolysaccharides (LPS), a wall component of Gram negative bacteria, through the proteolysis of CD14, a specific membrane receptor for LPS.
-Being devoid of a transmembrane domain able to transduce intracellular signaling, CD14 acts in concert with newly identified receptors called "Toll-like receptors" (TLR).
-These receptors allow cells to sense pathogens and trigger mechanisms of innate defense.
-We are currently evaluating the expression and the role of these receptors within pulmonary tissues and more specifically in epithelial cells.
+We have focused our research on the analysis of the effects of these proteinases on different membrane receptors involved in the innate defense and inflammatory processes.
+Current studies show an effect of elastase and cathepsin G on leukocytes themselves, through their capacity to proteolytically lower the membrane expression of CD87/uPAR (urokinase-type plasminogen activator receptor), a glycoprotein also expressed by epithelial cells, and involved in mechanisms of cell adhesion and migration, as well as in tissue repair.
+Experiments have revealed that these proteinases also cleave PAR-2, a receptor expressed at the surface of pulmonary epithelial cells.
+Such a receptor, for which the (patho)physiological agonist(s) are not yet characterized, is most likely involved in the mechanisms of innate defense and inflammation.
+We also demonstrated, in a collaborative work with the Viral Immunity Unit, that elastase inhibits the activity of CXCR4 as well as that of its ligand, the chemokine SDF-1, a pair which can play a role in the pathogenesis of infectious and inflammatory diseases, notably within the lungs.
+Our current studies consider also the potential activity of bacterial proteinases on these receptors.

-Using a murine experimental model, we showed that administration of LPS in the airways triggers neutrophil migration and elastase release in the airspaces.
-Paradoxically, the influx of neutrophils is correlated with an increase of an anti-elastase activity related to DNA released by locally injured cells.
-The neutrophil influx is due in part to TNF-a produced by LPS-activated alveolar macrophages.
+Using a murine experimental model, we showed that administration of LPS in the airways triggers neutrophil migration whose presence correlates with an anti-elastase activity.
+We established that this activity is due to DNA, and is recovered from the airspaces of ARDS patients.
+The neutrophil influx is partly due to TNF-a produced by LPS-activated alveolar macrophages.
 Unexpectedly, these activated macrophages are unable to synthesize IL-10, an anti-inflammatory cytokine.
-The surfactant protein A (SP-A), may explain this particular phenotype as we showed that SP-A is able to down-regulate IL-10 production by cells from the monocytic lineage.
-Interestingly, during an experimental lethal pulmonary infection with Aspergillus fumigatus, IL-10 is detected in the airspaces and such a production may play a role in animal mortality.
-It is of note that in this animal model of invasive pulmonary aspergillosis, neutrophils and to a lesser extent alveolar macrophages play a major defensive role.
+SP-A may explain this particular phenotype as we showed that this protein is able to down-regulate IL-10 production by cells from the monocytic lineage.
+Interestingly, during an experimental lethal pulmonary infection with Aspergillus fumigatus (collaboration with the Aspergillus Unit), IL-10 is detected in the airspaces and such a production could play a role in animal mortality.
+Our current studies demonstrate the involvement of TLR2 and TLR4 in this pathology as mice deficient for one of these two receptors are more susceptible to infection.

 Mechanisms of regulation and roles of phospholipase A2 in lung inflammatory diseases (Lhousseine Touqui)